Canon M6 vs Leica M8

 It is notable that the M6 offers wifi support, while the M8 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The M6 is a recent model that features in the current product line-up of Canon.
-In contrast, the M8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M8 was succeeded by the Leica M9.
+Both the M6 and the M8 have been discontinued, but can regularly be found used on eBay.
+The M8 was replaced by the Leica M9, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Canon M6 or the Leica M8 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.